steeve/cross-compiler/README.rst

 Built-in update commands
 ------------------------

-A special update command can be exected that will update the source cross-compiler Docker image or the dockcross script itself.
+A special update command can be executed that will update the source cross-compiler Docker image or the dockcross script itself.

 - ``dockcross [--] command [args...]``: Forces a command to run inside the container (in case of a name clash with a built-in command), use ``--`` before the command.